 Here are some other important things to know before getting a pet parrot.

 Are Parrots Allowed in Apartments?

-Some apartments allow pet parrots, but many operate a no pets policy.
-This all depends on the building’s landlord.
-If your rental or building agreement has a no pets policy in place, then you won’t be able to keep a parrot, even if it’s small and quiet.
+Some landlords allow pet parrots, while others have a no-pets policy.
+If the rental agreement has a no-pets policy in place, you won’t be able to keep a parrot, even if it’s a small and quiet species.

 What Parrots Are Good for Apartments?

 If an apartment’s building rules allow avian pets, look for a quiet, low-maintenance bird.